Pavan-Gunda/jenkins-pipeline/README.md

 5. adds pod disruption budget to both blue and green deployments
 6. exposes the deployments using a load balancer port 8080

-## note
+## Note
-TO use ingress expose the application through NodePort and Run
+To use ingress, expose the application through NodePort and Run

 - Kubectl apply -f ingress.yml

 I haven't used it as I do not have a registered domain name.

-Also, Please refer to images of deployment for a better understanding
+Also, refer to images of deployment for a better understanding

 ## Contributing